2-Acetyl-1-pyrroline

 2AP and its structural homolog, 6-acetyl-2,3,4,5-tetrahydropyridine of similar smell, can be formed by Maillard reactions during heating of food such as the baking of bread dough.
 Both compounds have odor thresholds below 0.06 ng/L.

+Other

+It has also been credited for lending this odor to the scent of binturong (bearcat) urine.
+Fresh marking fluid (MF) and urine of the tiger (Indian, Amur or Siberian) and Indian leopard also have a strong aroma due to 2AP.

 Structure and properties

 2AP is a substituted pyrroline and a cyclic imine as well as a ketone.